Physical Therapy

 Frequently Asked Questions

-functional exercises.
-It is one tool within a broader rehabilitation program.
+training, and other functional exercises.
+It is one tool within a

 What can I expect?